AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Attach Spoke Gateways to Transit Network
 *****************************************

-Transit and spoke gateways are deployed, next step is to connect them.
+Transit and spoke gateways are deployed, you must connect them.

 1. Navigate to Multi-Cloud Transit -> Setup -> Attach/Detach -> #1 Attach Spoke Gateway to Transit Network.
 #.
 Select one spoke at a time and attach to the Transit Gateway.